adonisjs/v5-docs/content/guides/fundamentals/adonisrc-file.md

 import 'App/Models/User'
 ```

 AdonisJS aliases are for runtime only.
-You will also have to register the same alias inside the `tsconfig.json` file for the Typescript compiler to work.
+You will also have to register the same alias inside the `tsconfig.json` file for the TypeScript compiler to work.

 ```json
 {